neuromore/Doc/neuromoreStudio/Biosensors.md

 ##Setting up the Versus

  It is very important that you follow this setup procedure the first time you connect your Versus to a Windows PC.
-If you don't do this it will brick your device and you will have to reset it (described below).
+If you don't do this it will break your device and you will have to reset it (described below).

 ![Versus](../neuromoreStudio/Images/Biosensors/VersusSetup1.png)
 ![Versus](../neuromoreStudio/Images/Biosensors/VersusSetup2.png)